Welders need to carry a lot of welding gear for protection and tools.

 How Much Can You Spend?

 This is going to be the primary factor that determines the overall quality of your carry bag.
-Like so much else in the craft trades and particularly in the welding industry, you require durable materials and heavy duty construction.
+Like so much else in the craft trades and particularly in the welding industry, you require durable materials and heavy-duty construction.
 These requirements cost extra.
-Your helmet and other protective gear is expensive.
+Your helmet and other protective gear are expensive.
 It needs proper protection and security.
 A good bag saves you money in the long run.

 How Much Weight Do You Carry?

 If you only want to carry a helmet and some other gear such as a jacket or apron, gloves, sleeves, and such, you don’t need a bag with a lot of structure, hard surfaces, or padded panels.
 A simple, rugged, lightweight sack can take care of most of your needs.

 However, if you intend to use the bag on the worksite to position a set of tools like wrenches, grinders, pliers, and drills or cans of welding rods or rolls of MIG or flux core wire, you’re going to need a hardened bag with a lot of structure.
 Look for hard bottoms, stiffened sides, heavy straps and hardware, and significant padding.

 Organizing Your Stuff

 If you have a lot of small items like scribes, measuring tools, drill bits, and the like, or you need to organize personal items like your phone, wallet, keys, drinks, or food, you’re going to want a lot of different sized pockets in your bag.

 When you combine your needs above with the way you intend to get your stuff around, you’ll be able to decide on what style of bag you want.